Citizens' Survey

 School governors are skilled, motivated people who are committed to making an improvement in our schools.

-The Governance Handbook provides information about the role and legal duties of governing boards in maintained schools and academies (including free schools).
+The DfE has guides about the role and legal duties of governing boards in maintained schools and academies (including free schools).

 Governors have particular responsibilities with regard to safeguarding.
 See our Safeguarding Children Partnership page for further information.